AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-source-connector-dataset.md

 1. Select **[!UICONTROL Add datasets]**, then select **[!UICONTROL Save]** to save the connection.

+1. (Conditional) If you are using lookup datasets, you must create the lookup dataset and add it to your connection.
+For more information, see [Create lookup datasets to classify data in Customer Journey Analytics](/help/getting-started/cja-upgrade/cja-upgrade-dataset-lookup.md).

 1. Continue following the [recommended upgrade steps](/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md#recommended-upgrade-steps-for-most-organizations) or the [dynamically generated upgrade steps](https://gigazelle.github.io/cja-ttv/).